JuliaLang/julia/doc/manual/packages.rst

 If unregistered packages contain a ``REQUIRE`` file at the top of their source tree, that file will be used to determine which registered packages the unregistered package depends on, and they will automatically be installed.
 Unregistered packages participate in the same version resolution logic as registered packages, so installed package versions will be adjusted as necessary to satisfy the requirements of both registered and unregistered packages.

 ..
 [1] The official set of packages is at https://github.com/JuliaLang/METADATA.jl, but individuals and organizations can easily use a different metadata repository.
 This allows control which packages are available for automatic installation.
 One can allow only audited and approved package versions, and make private packages or forks available.
+See :ref:`Custom METADATA <man-custom-metadata>` for details.

 Updating Packages
 -----------------